PreMiD/PreMiD/README.md

 > ## Will this project stay free?<br>

 - Of course!
 Its open source!
 But i would highly appreciate a little bit of Money to activate the Google Developer Account so that i can put the Chrome extension on the Chrome Web store.
-And it would help me to get the money needed for future plans like a **Driving license** 😎
+And it would help me to get the money needed for future plans like a **Driving license** 😎<br><br><a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZU8Q766ACS2WS">Donate here</a>

 ---